Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 ## Demos

-This section provides light documentation of the transition demos implemented in the project, in terms of the techniques and approaches used to achieve each effect.
+This section provides light documentation of the demos implemented in the project, in terms of the techniques and approaches used.

 ### Facebook Paper transition demo